jwakefieldau/open-pl-ref-lights/USER_MANUAL.md

 1. Turn on the display.
 1. Connect the computer to the display.
-1. Connect the computer to the mains power, it should power on immediately, boot within seconds and start the ref lights software automatically.
+1. Connect the computer to the mains power, it should power on immediately, boot within a minute and start the ref lights software automatically.
+1. Wait a couple of minutes to allow the Bluetooth service to start - otherwise the controllers will not connect initially.
 1. Turn on the controllers - on each, press the START button and the blue LED on top should flash briefly and then go solid.
 1. Press any button on the left, head, and right controllers, as prompted by the software.
 This allows the software to identify which referee position the input is coming from.
+    1. This process has a 15 second timeout so that if controllers are connected after the software starts, they can be picked up on the next go around.
     1. **NOTE** the controllers will automatically power off if left idle for long enough.
 If this happens, the software will detect that controllers are missing and again prompt to map the controllers for each referee position.
 1. You should now see the lift timer on the display.